-The brake yokes, either for EM/P4 (13) or for OO (14) can be folded up next.
+The brake yokes (13) can be folded up next.
 Remove your chosen set from the fret and fold them over on themselves.
 Note that there is a half etched recess on the centre of both sides of the yolks.
 They should be folded so that these form a slot into which the brakegear linkage will fit.
 Once folded up solder together and file off the tabs that connected the two sides.
 Be very careful not to get any solder into the slot in the centre.